IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/04-conditionals.md

 ```
 {: .output}

-You can also combine conditions using the and (&) symbol, if you would like both conditions to be true
+You can also combine conditions using the and (&) symbol, indicating that the condition is only true if both parts are true:
 ```matlab
 number = 53